• Home /

 • Only five percent of bankruptcies result from reckless spending

 Mortgage lenders understand that filing for bankruptcy is sometimes necessary and that consumers aren’t always at fault.
-As a result, mortgage rules define a clear home-buying timeline, so consumers with bankruptcy can stop renting and start owning.
+As a result, mortgage lending guidelines define a clear home-buying timeline, so consumers with a bankruptcy can stop renting and start owning.

 This article discusses how to buy a home after bankruptcy.
 It outlines different mortgage options, how long after bankruptcy you can buy a home, and the fastest ways to improve your credit score.